Radiation Therapy for Pancreatic Cancer, Los Angeles, CA

 What Is Stereotactic Radiosurgery?

-The CyberKnife® Robotic Stereotactic Body Radiotherapy (SBRT) System was cleared by the FDA in 2001 to treat tumors anywhere in the body, including the pancreas!
-Despite its name, the CyberKnife System is non-surgical procedure.
+The CyberKnife® Robotic Stereotactic Body Radiotherapy (SBRT) System is a non-surgical procedure.
 In fact, there is no cutting or anesthesia involved at all!
-Instead, the CyberKnife System delivers high doses of pin-point, sub-millimeter radiation beams directly to the tumor, ablating the cancer and preserving healthy tissue.
+Instead, the CyberKnife cancer treatment delivers high doses of pin-point, sub-millimeter radiation beams directly to the tumor, ablating the cancer and preserving healthy tissue.

 The Pasadena CyberKnife Treatment Process For Pancreatic Cancer

-At Pasadena CyberKnife, our CyberKnife system delivers a high dose of radiation directly to the cancerous tissue with pinpoint precision.
+At the CyberKnife oncology center, our system delivers a high dose of radiation directly to the cancerous tissue with pinpoint precision.
 Unlike conventional radiation therapy treatments, the CyberKnife Synchrony® Respiratory Tracking System is designed to respond to the movement of the tumor as a result of respiration or other involuntary bodily functions.
 During treatment, the Pasadena CyberKnife system continually calibrates your tumor’s position through a unique combination of real-time imaging and intelligent tumor tracking – remaining on target throughout treatment.

 Minimal Side Effects With Pasadena CyberKnife